calyxir/calyx/docs/github.md

 For legibility of commits, we squash all commits in a PR down to a single commit and merge the composite commit to the main branch.
-This helps keep the commit count of the main branch lower than it would otherwise be, however it can make using commands like `git bisect` more challenging for large branches.
+This helps keep the commit count of the main branch lower than it would otherwise be; however, it can make using commands like `git bisect` more challenging for large branches.
 For that reason we tend to recommend more frequent PRs to avoid large deltas.